 1. Your Resume is a Tool for Marketing

 It’s designed to draw attention to you and move you along to the next stage of recruitment.
 With it, you present your skills, qualifications, and accomplishments in writing to show what you can bring a company.

 2. Your Resume is a Key Component of the Application Process

 Your resume is your first key tool for finding a job.
 It gives hiring managers their first impression of you.
 You want it to make them drawn to you and motivate them to invite you to an interview.

-Your resume provides a written inventory of all your skills, experiences, accomplishments and education.
-You should also customize it to target each position you are applying.
+Your resume provides a written inventory of all your skills, experiences, accomplishments, and education.
+You should also customize it to target each position you are applying to.

 The ultimate goal of any resume is to tell a hiring manager you’ve got all the skills, experience, and education they need to be given an interview.
 The interview is where they will determine if you’ll really be a great fit or not.
 The resume opens the door and the interview closes it.

 2. How to Write a Resume with a Purpose

 Back in the day, a resume would reach the manager or whoever was making the decision but not today.
 Today, we live in a very different world and Applicant Tracking System (ATS) is often the first thing to review your resume.
 For this reason, the job description has to be reviewed in order to pick out keywords that will put you in the hands of an employee.

 Even if you can get straight through to an employee of the company, it is most likely going to be someone from HR so the industry-specific terms may go right over their head.
 If it goes to a manager, their sole focus will be your skillset and accomplishments so make them stand out.